 Keynote speaker to emphasize ripple effect of lack of safety awareness

-Salem - Workers, contractors, and employers in Oregon’s pulp, paper, and forest products industries are invited to attend a Nov.
+Salem, OR — Workers, contractors, and employers in Oregon’s pulp, paper, and forest products industries are invited to attend a Nov.
 29-Dec.
 2 conference that is designed to highlight innovative workplace safety and health ideas.
 Topics covered will include everything from lumber planer safety and safe railcar loading techniques to managing driver behavior and understanding the intersection between mindfulness and improving safety performance.

 The Occupational Safety and Health Division (Oregon OSHA) is one of several partners presenting the 26th annual Western Pulp, Paper & Forest Products Safety & Health Conference at the Red Lion Hotel on the River – Jantzen Beach in Portland.